xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ## Teams

-12 teams developing a CubeSat were shortlisted in the "Training and Selection" phase:
+12 teams developing a CubeSat were shortlisted to participate in the "Training and Selection" phase:

 - [6S](https://polispace.it/6s-cubesat-project/) by PoliSpace: flight-proof and characterize solar cells and structural battery payloads.
   From Italy, 1U.